-- i) Certificate course in 'Early Childhood Special Education Enabling Inclusion' from Indira Gandhi National Open University (IGNOU), which qualifies the candidate to be an early childhood special/ inclusive educator.
-The minimum qualification for undertaking this course is Class X. Those with a higher qualification are also eligible. - Bachelor's degree in special education after any graduate degree qualifies a candidate to be an educator in a special/inclusive school.
-Such a degree is offered at conventional universities and education universities such as IGNOU, as well as by the National Institute for the Mentally Handicapped. - iii) Those who have a Master's degree in fields such as Child Development, Human Development, Psychology or Social Work, can enter special education by doing any of the RCI recognised certificate, diploma or degree courses which may have an entry qualification lower than postgraduation.
+- i) Certificate course in 'Early Childhood Special Education Enabling Inclusion' from Indira Gandhi National Open University (IGNOU), which qualifies the candidate to be an early childhood special/inclusive educator.
+The minimum qualification for undertaking this course is Class X. Those with a higher qualification are also eligible. - ii) Bachelor's degree in special education after any graduate degree qualifies a candidate to be an educator in a special/inclusive school.
+Such a degree is offered at conventional universities and education universities such as IGNOU, as well as by the National Institute for Empowerment of Persons with Intellectual Disabilities.
+There are National Institutes for the Hearing Impaired, the Visually Impaired and the Physically Disabled run by the Government. - iii) Those who have a Master's degree in fields such as Child Development, Human Development, Psychology or Social Work, can enter special education by doing any of the RCI recognised certificate, diploma or degree courses which may have an entry qualification lower than postgraduation.
 These provide recognition as special educators. - iv) A Master's degree in Disability Studies prepares one for a larger role in the field of disability such as teaching at the university level, research, planning of programmes and setting up one's own organisation. - v) Many departments of Child Development or Human Development, under the faculties of Home Science at various universities offer courses related to childhood disability.
 Postgraduate studies that include the study of children with disabilities in theory and practicum prepare the students quite adequately to work in educational institutions in various capacities.